-News From The U.S. Congress Congressman Frank Ikard
+News From The U.S. Congress

+Congressman Frank Ikard

-All indications are that the Ad- ces, those that need the benefits ministration has revised its least are getting the most and thinking about what is "must" those that have the greatest need legislation for this session of are getting the least.
+All indications are that the Administration has revised its least are getting the most and thinking about what is "must" those that have the greatest need legislation for this session of are getting the least.
 However, Congress.
-It now seems highly the House did approve funds for improbable that any amend a study of the complete Social ments to the Taft-Hartley Act Security program by a subcomwill be considered before Con- mittee of the House Ways and gress recesses.
-I doubt if any of the proposed amendments to this program to be considered before law will reach the floor.
-It also Congress adjourns is legislaseems that final action on Ha- tion to admit 240,000 Eastern wailan statehood is becoming European refugees, extension of less probable each day.
+It now seems highly the House did approve funds for improbable that any amend a study of the complete Social ments to the Taft-Hartley Act will be considered before Congress recesses.
+I doubt if any of the proposed amendments to this law will reach the floor.
+It also seems that final action on Hawailan statehood is becoming European refugees, extension of less probable each day.
 There is the excess profits tax, reorganialso now practically no chance zation plans of the Agricultural that any consideration will be and Defense Departments, and given to Social Security in view extension of the reciprocal trade of the fact that the Chairman of program.
-In addition to this and would be no bills reported out during this session that would affect Social Security.
-There is a great need for revision of our Social Security laws, particularly in view of the fact that under WASHINGTON, D. C., May 29 the present law, in many instan-Means Committee.
-Still on the the Committee that has juridic several other legislative propostion over this matter in the als, of course, there are several
+In addition to this and the Committee that has juridic- several other legislative propostion over this matter in the als, of course, there are several